-Contributing Indigo Invitational sponsors get in-depth coverage here on Denimhunters.
-To enquire about sponsorship opportunities, contact us here.
+Contributing Indigo Invitational sponsors can opt for coverage here on Denimhunters.
+To enquire about sponsorship and advertising opportunities, contact us here.

 Join the SOSO Crew and Compete in a Class of Your Own